andresmm98/SmartPiCar/README.md

 9. Deployment of the model in the accelerator, following the [manufacturer's instructions](https://coral.ai/docs/edgetpu/tflite-python/#update-existing-tf-lite-code-for-the-edge-tpu).
 10. Repetition of steps 4-7 until a good solution was achieved.

+## MAIN DIFFICULTIES ENCOUNTERED
+- Hardware malfunctioning: both the micro SD card reader and one car servo failed frequently
+- Low quality camera: this was the bottleneck of the project.
+The angle of vision was so low that the lane lines had to be very close to the car and sudden turn were not possible.
+- Camera positioning: since the camera is not fixed to the car & 2 degrees of variation can considerably affect results, there needs to be a methodology to ensure the position of the camera is always the same.
+- Processor's speed: The Raspberry Pi struggled to handle remote development and execution of the code.

 ## REPOSITORY GUIDE

 - **driver**: stores the code for driving the car